verbal-ai/.github/profile/README.md

 # Welcome to Verbal AI

-_We're building an open-source voice assistant atop Raspberry Pi!
-Our goal is to enhance customization & ensure privacy, enabling users to personalize their interactions._
+An open-source voice assistant atop Raspberry Pi!
 ***

 It all started with a post from Michael Seibel.
 He said that it's been Christmas time and there is no speaker that is hooked to LLM, so I decided to build one.